Emily Howard: Career

 In 2008, Howard was commissioned to write a work for the Royal Liverpool Philharmonic Orchestra to mark Liverpool's recognition as a European Capital of Culture in 2008.
 The resulting piece, Magnetite, received critical acclaim, and Howard went on to win an award from the Paul Hamlyn Foundation.

-In 2010, Howard became the inaugural UBS Composer in Residence in conjunction with the London Symphony Orchestra (LSO) at the Bridge Academy in Hackney, writing Solar (2010) for the LSO conducted by Nicholas Collon, a work that the Financial Times praised for its ability 'to suggest galactic power on a compact scale'.
+In 2010, Howard became the inaugural UBS Composer in Residence with the London Symphony Orchestra (LSO) at the Bridge Academy in Hackney, writing Solar (2010) for the LSO conducted by Nicholas Collon, a work that the Financial Times praised for its ability 'to suggest galactic power on a compact scale'.
 In 2011, Howard's music was the focus of Wien Modern, which saw performances of Magnetite in the Musikverein (by the Tonkünstler Orchestra under Andrés Orozco-Estrada), Solar and Calculus of the Nervous System (2011) in the Wiener Konzerthaus (performed by the Vienna Radio Symphony Orchestra with Sir James MacMillan).

 Meanwhile, Howard continued to explore musical wordplay and wrote the operatic biopic Zátopek!, commissioned by Second Movement as part of New Music 20x12 for the 2012 London Cultural Olympiad, and the Ada sketches, premiered at the Royal Opera House's Linbury Theatre.
 In the same year, Mesmerism, a Diamond Jubilee commission for the Liverpool Mozart Orchestra with pianist Alexandra Dariescu, won a British Composer Award.

-Howard's work increasingly blurred the boundaries between art and science, although, as Simon Rattle once remarked 'her music doesn't feel the least bit mechanical – she has her own very particular sound world'.
+Howard's output has focused around a series of recurrent topoi and phenomena: responses to text; the mathematician and writer Ada Lovelace; protest and suffrage; and mathematical and scientific processes in general.
+Howard is keen to underline the divide between mathematics as creative catalyst as opposed to a literal illustrative framework: Simon Rattle once remarked 'her music doesn't feel the least bit mechanical – she has her own very particular sound world'.

 Howard collaborated with mathematician Marcus du Sautoy to create string quartet Four Musical Proofs and a Conjecture, which was premiered at the New Scientist Live Festival in 2017.
 In recent years, Howard has explored what she terms 'orchestral geometries', with several large-scale works that evoke shapes and processes.
-Torus, a 2016 BBC Proms commission, was described by the Times as 'visionary' and won the orchestral category of the 2017 British Composer Awards.
-Antisphere, the latest in the unofficial series, was commissioned by the Barbican for Rattle and the LSO, and opened the 2019–20 season.
+Torus, a 2016 BBC Proms commission, was described by The Times as 'visionary' and won the orchestral category of the 2017 British Composer Awards.

+The Barbican Centre commissioned Howard for a further instalment in her orchestral geometries for Rattle and the London Symphony Orchestra: Antisphere opened the 2019–20 season, and was critically well-received by both musical and scientific communities.
+Bethan Ackerley, writing in the New Scientist, declared it ‘triumphant’, describing ‘a shimmering klaxon that sounds like the workings of some near-future mechanism’.